percona/pbm-docs/docs/features/snapshots.md

 This is where Percona Backup for MongoDB steps in.
 It provides the API to make snapshot-based physical backups and restores and ensures data consistency.
 As a result, database owners benefit from increased performance and reduced downtime, and are sure that their data remains consistent.

-The snapshot-based physical backup / restore flow is divided into three distinct stages:
+The snapshot-based physical backup / restore flow consists of three distinct stages:

-- Preparing the database – done by PBM
+* Preparing the database — done by PBM
-- Copying files – done by the user / client application
+* Copying files — done by the user / client app
-- Completing the backup / restore – done by PBM.
+* Completing the backup / restore — done by PBM.

 This is the first stage of the snapshot-based backups where you can make them manually using the API.
 Automated snapshot-based backups are planned for future releases.